 The Wine development team recently made the announcement of the new release of the development version of Wine 3.11 which comes with new features, various bug fixes and especially new device support.

-For, those who still do not know this tool I can tell you that Wine is a popular free and open source software intended for running Windows applications on Linux and other Unix-like operating systems.
+To withdraw from your those who still do not know this tool I can tell you that Wine is a popular free and open source software intended for running Windows applications on Linux and other Unix-like operating systems.

 To be a little more technical, Wine is a compatibility layer; translates system calls from Windows to Linux and it uses some Windows libraries, in the form of .dll files.